Reports will remain on the website for 2 years.

 Signs and indicators

-This DHR revealed that there may be no indicators of Domestic Violence and Abuse, but that does not mean the possibilty or potential for it to be present or to occur should be discounted by services.
+This DHR revealed that there may be no indicators of Domestic Violence and Abuse, but that does not mean the possibility or potential for it to be present or to occur should be discounted by services.

 Victim Q